-If you've tried the Triggertrap Mobile, you'll have spotted that it has a lag-meter built in.
+If you've tried the Triggertrap Mobile app, you'll have spotted that it has a lag-meter built in (this refers to the 2012 version of the app).
 It's pretty awesome, but it does rely some pretty weird activities: You have to take a photo of your iPhone, triggered by your iPhone, and then read the number on the iPhone's screen on the LCD screen on your camera.
 Yes, it's pretty backwards, and not as accurate as it could be...
 So I decided to see if I couldn't build a lag-o-meter based on the Triggertrap Shield.

 How do you know when your camera has taken a photo?

 The most reliable way that I am aware of for measuring the precise time a shutter is fully open, is to rely on a feature built into all SLR cameras: The ability to fire a flash.
 In normal flash mode*, a flash connected to the camera is triggered as soon as the shutter is fully open.
 So, in theory, the time between pressing the shutter button, and the flash going off, is the shutter lag of a camera.

 *) I say 'normal flash mode', because second curtain sync complicates matters a little.
 Luckily, unless you know what 'second curtain flash synchronisation' means, it's extremely unlikely that you have this turned on on your camera.

 To measure this precisely, we need a few things...

 - A precise way of sending a 'shutter button press' to the camera

 - A precise way of measuring when the shutter is opened